arunabhnag/arunabh-private/pc_upgrade_checklist-rm850x.md

 - [ ] Create a **Windows Restore Point** → Search: *"Create a restore point"* → Create
 - [ ] Back up any other important data to external drive or cloud

-### Clean GPU Driver Removal (Pre-Build)
-> ⚠️ **Disconnect from the internet before running DDU** — Windows Update will automatically push a generic driver in the window between DDU wiping the old one and you installing the new one.
-Stay offline until the new Radeon Software is fully installed.

-- [ ] **Disconnect from the internet** (unplug ethernet / disable Wi-Fi)
-- [ ] Boot into **Safe Mode**: Settings → Recovery → Advanced Startup → Troubleshoot → Advanced Options → Startup Settings → Restart → **F4**
-- [ ] Run DDU → *"Clean and restart"* for AMD/GPU
-- [ ] Windows reboots to generic Microsoft display driver — low-res display is expected and normal

 ---

 ## Build Day — Step 1: PSU Swap